nikodunk/electrade-2-insurance-static/_posts/2017-10-09-hurricane.markdown

 Whether you live in a city or in the country, every time a hurricane or storm passes through we're in danger of being without the essential communication and comfort that power brings.

+Hurricane Irma cut the power to about 6.7 million customers across Florida, as well as hundreds of thousands in Georgia, South Carolina and North Carolina.
+Only about two-thirds of those in Florida had power back five days later, and Florida Power & Light said the outages could last weeks in some areas.

-The most recent American examples are Puerto Rico and Sandy in NYC, but they are all over the world.
+The most recent American examples are Puerto Rico, where some customers won't have access to power 2 months after landfall.
+These are just some US examples - they exist all over the world.

 <br><br><br>